boxyhq/jackson-remix-auth/README.md

 1. `/` - Renders protected content if user is logged in.

-2. `/login` - Renders a form (action - `/auth/saml`) with input box which can take in a email that can be used to [switch](app/routes/auth.saml.tsx#L34) SAML tenant dynamically.
+2. `/login` - Renders a form (action - `/auth/sso`) with an input box which can take in an email that can be used to [switch](app/routes/auth.sso.tsx#L35) tenant dynamically.
 3. `/logout`
-4. `/auth/saml` (hosted),`/auth/saml/embed`(embedded) - Action handlers for login initiating the OAuth 2.0 flow to the SAML IdP.
+4. `/auth/sso` (hosted),`/auth/sso/embed`(embedded) - Action handlers for login initiating the OAuth 2.0 flow to the IdP.
-5. `/auth/saml/callback` (hosted),`/auth/saml/embed/callback` (embedded) - SAML Service Provider (Jackson) after parsing the SAML response from IdP redirects back here with the authorization code.
-The SAML strategy uses the code to obtain the token and further the user profile and finally redirects back to successRedirect path.
+5. `/auth/sso/callback` (hosted),`/auth/sso/embed/callback` (embedded) - SSO Service Provider (Jackson) after parsing the SAML/OIDC response from IdP redirects back here with the authorization code.
+The SSO strategy uses the code to obtain the token and further the user profile and finally redirects back to `successRedirect` path.

 ## Strategy Usage